-(31) Indirect ownership interest--Any ownership or membership interest in a person that has a direct ownership interest in an applicant or license holder.
+(44) Indirect ownership interest--Any ownership or membership interest in a person who has a direct ownership interest in an applicant or license holder.

-(32) Inspection--Any on-site visit to or survey of a facility by HHSC for the purpose of inspection of care, licensing, monitoring, complaint investigation, architectural review, or similar purpose.
+(45) Inspection--Any on-site visit to or survey of a facility by HHSC for the purpose of inspection of care, licensing, monitoring, complaint investigation, architectural review, or similar purpose.